Lexi-BU/lexi/_sources/index.rst.txt

 .. important::

     The package is still under development and might be a bit buggy to use.
 Please report any bug that you might find to us.
-The documentation is also a work in progress.
+The documentation is also a work in progress and is being continuously updated.

 .. _LEXI: https://lexi-bu.github.io/